Emerging from coronavirus: Reopening plans province-by-province

 Remaining restrictions: Nova Scotia's state of emergency public health orders remain in effect.
 Nova Scotia Premier Stephen McNeil announced May 8 that students would not return to school this year.

 PRINCE EDWARD ISLAND

 Current state: The province began easing some public health measures imposed amid the COVID-19 pandemic on May 1 in Phase 1 of its four-phase plan.
 On May 22, Phase 2 began with some retail businesses reopening.
 Phase 3 began on June 1 and allows gatherings of up to 15 people indoors and 20 people outdoors, the resuming of organized recreational activities, child care centres and dine-in services at restaurants.
-Phase 4 will begin June 26 with increased gathering sizes.
+Phase 4 began June 26 with increased gathering sizes.